-A planning variable getter needs to be annotated with the @PlanningVariable annotation.
-Furthermore, it needs a @ValueRange annotation too.
+A planning variable getter needs to be annotated with the @PlanningVariable annotation, which needs a non-empty valueRangeProviderRefs property.

 '''

 @PlanningEntity

 public class Queen {

 private Row row;

-@PlanningVariable

-@ValueRange(type = ValueRangeType.FROM_SOLUTION_PROPERTY, solutionProperty = rowList")
+// ...

+@PlanningVariable(valueRangeProviderRefs = {"rowRange"})

 public Row getRow() {

 return row;

 }

 public void setRow(Row row) {

 this.row = row;

 }

 }

 '''

-4.3.3.4.
+The valueRangeProviderRefs property defines what are the possible planning values for this planning variable.
+It references 1 or more @ValueRangeProvider id's.

+4.3.4.2.
 Nullable planning variable